 There are twenty-three (23) blue-light emergency call boxes on campus.
 These stations immediately connect you with Campus Safety.
 Do not hesitate to use the call boxes for emergency assistance and information, medical assistance, fire alert, reporting crimes or suspicious persons, reporting vehicular accidents, or if you feel unsafe for any reason.
 There is no handset; simply push the button, talk, and you will be in two-way communication with a safety officer.
-If you are unable to speak, an officer will be dispatched to the call box location immediately.
-If you are unable to remain in the area, give your name and your intended direction of travel.
+If you cannot speak, an officer will be dispatched to the call box location immediately.
+If you cannot remain in the area, give your name and your intended direction of travel.